University Police Department

 While Oubre was the director of USM and Police Corps Chief Cecil Wilson was promoted to Chief of Police (1998-2000).
 During that time Wilson concentrated on community policing and utilized the bicycle patrol to create better community relations.
 He served for two years before taking over the Department of Parking Management as its director in 2000.

-In late 2000 Chief of Police Bob Hopkins (2000-Present) was promoted from his position as lieutenant investigator at UPD.
+In late 2000 Chief of Police Bob Hopkins (2000-2019) was promoted from his position as lieutenant investigator at UPD.
 Once again the department saw a change in patrol schematic and uniform.
-Under Hopkins leadership the department was recognized by the Commission on Accreditation for Law Enforcement Agencies in 2005 and fully accredited in 2009.
+Under Hopkins leadership the department was recognized by the Commission on Accreditation for Law Enforcement Agencies in 2005 and reached full accreditation in 2009.

 Since its conception, the University of Southern Mississippi Police Department has grown not only in size and experience but it has grown with the changing times to become one of the best trained and equipped police agencies in the region.